archlinux/archinstall/README.md

 There are some examples in the `examples/` directory that should serve as a starting point.

-### The following is a small example of how to script your own *interactive* installation:
+### The following is a small example of how to script your own *interactive* installation

 ```python
 from pathlib import Path